 The impact of HIE varies depending on how long the brain was deprived of oxygen and the severity of the damage.
 Some children may experience mild developmental delays, while others face lifelong disabilities requiring constant medical care.
 These can include:

 Beyond the medical challenges, families also face the financial burden of lifelong care, therapy, and assistive equipment.
-This is where legal action may play an important role.
+This is where our trusted legal action may play an important role.

 HIE and Medical Malpractice in Alabama